-The Brethren Card was first published by the Brethren's Book and Tract Work about 1887, and was printed in Messenger magazine for a brief period of time.
+The Brethren's Card was first published by the Brethren's Book and Tract Work about 1887, and was printed in Messenger magazine for a brief period of time.
 A revised edition of the card was reviewed by Annual Conference in 1923, with the provision that it must not be considered a creed (see also Minutes of 1923-1944, pp. 7-8).
 It is presented here with the hope of answering basic doctrinal questions from visitors who desire a keener understanding of the general beliefs of the Church of the Brethren.
 Although it was disseminated widely in former years, the Brethren Card rarely appears in official denominational literature.
 Most Brethren stress the need to be open to revelation from the inspiration of the Holy Spirit with a special emphasis on studying the New Testament, particularly the teachings of Christ.
-Brethren have traditionally sought after the mind of Christ as explained by Apostle Paul in 1 Corinthians 2:16: For who hath known the mind of the Lord, that he may instruct him?
+Brethren have traditionally sought after the “mind of Christ” as explained by Apostle Paul in 1 Corinthians 2:16: For who hath known the mind of the Lord, that he may instruct him?
 But we have the mind of Christ.
-A previous version of the Brethren's Card from around the year 1900 follows afterwards.
+A Previous Version of the Brethren's Card from around the year 1900 follows afterwards.

 |Labors earnestly, in harmony with the Great Commission, for the evangelization of the world, for the conversion of men to Jesus Christ, and for the realization of the life of Jesus Christ in every believer (Matt 28:18-20; Mark 16:15-16; 2 Corinthians 3:18).